Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Hierarchical Optimization

 An optimization problem modeled under the OptiGraph abstraction can be expressed in the following abstract form:

 Here, $\{\bx_n \}_{n \in \mn(\mg)}$ is the set of decision variables over all the nodes in the graph (i.e., $\bx_n$ is the set of variables of node $n$).
 The constraints on the node $n$ are represented by the set $\mathcal{X}_n$.
 The objective function \eqref{eq:optigraph_objective} is a scalar composite function of any variables contained on nodes in the graph.
-In \eqref{eq:optigraph}, there is no restriction on variables being continuous or discrete or on objectives or constraints being linear or nonlinear; as such, from a modeling stand-point, the OptiGraph abstraction can express structures of linear programs (LPs), mixed-integer linear programs (MILPs), nonlinear programs (NLPs), and mixed-integer nonlinear programs (MINLPs).
+In \eqref{eq:optigraph}, there is no restriction on variables being continuous or discrete or on objectives or constraints being linear or nonlinear; as such, from a modeling standpoint, the OptiGraph abstraction can express structures of linear programs (LPs), mixed-integer linear programs (MILPs), nonlinear programs (NLPs), and mixed-integer nonlinear programs (MINLPs).
 Furthermore, the linking constraints in \eqref{eq:optigraph_edges} are written as inequalities, but the abstraction is not limited to inequalities, and the software implementation in {\tt Plasmo.jl} supports both equality and inequality constraints on the edges.
-In this work, we will study how the graph abstraction facilitates the development of algorithms for the solution of LPs and MILPs; however, the abstraction can also potentially be used to implement algorithms for solving nonlinear problems. \\
+In this work, we will study how the graph abstraction facilitates the development of algorithms for the solution of LPs and MILPs; however, the abstraction can also potentially be used to implement algorithms for solving nonlinear problems.

 Figure \ref{fig:plasmo_overview} provides an example of the OptiGraph structure, where the optimization problem shown on the left is modeled as an OptiGraph, with variables $x_{1}$, $x_{2}$, and $x_{3}$ placed on nodes $n_1$, $n_2$, and $n_3$, respectively.
 In this case, the objective functions are separable and can be placed in graph nodes.
-This distinction between a node objective and a graph objective is primarily important for the software implementation (which will be discussed later), as the node objectives are not incorporated into the mathematical definition of \eqref{eq:optigraph}. \\
+It is not always the case that the objective function is separable among the nodes, and the OptiGraph supports non-separable objective functions.
+This distinction between a node objective and a graph objective is primarily important for the software implementation (which will be discussed later), as the node objectives are not part of the mathematical definition of \eqref{eq:optigraph}.